delve-team/delve/docs/source/index.rst

 Delve is library for analyzing eigenspaces of neural networks.

 Delve was developed to help researchers identify information flow through a layer.
-Specifically, it computes layer `saturation`, a measure of the covariance of features in a layer.
+Specifically, it computes layer `saturation`, a measure of the covariance of features in a layer: :ref:`Saturation Overview`.

+It is useful for optimizing neural network topology, particularly identifying over or under-saturated layers.

 If you use Delve in your publication, please cite: